Skilled Worker Visa to ILR

 The Life in the UK test is an exam to test your knowledge of the traditions, customs and history of Britain.
 To pass you must score 75% or above.

-There is a fee to take the test and you must pay the fee for every attempt of the test you make, although you may take it as many times as you need to.
+The test costs £50 and you must pay the fee for every attempt of the test you make, although you may take it as many times as you need to.
 There are study guides, books and lots of online resources to help you.

 English Language tests are no longer required specifically to make the Indefinite Leave to Remain application – the Home Office now recognises applicants will have already proved the required level of English in their original visa application.